Let’s divorce!

 And Indian society needs to understand that divorce is not the end of a happy marriage but an escape from a bad marriage.
 In the end, it results in two happy individuals rather than one miserable couple.

 Coming to the question of children.
 Yes, it does affect the psyche of children who undergo the trauma of watching their parents fighting or suffering from emotional or physical abuse or the uncertainty of separation.
 These children may grow up to be fearful of forming positive relationships.
 However, the big question remains: “Do you want to give a happy environment in the family or do you want to give an unsafe/unequal/traumatic family environment?”.
 As an empowered woman, I would choose the first over the second.
-The same is applicable to any empowered woman.
+The same applies to any empowered woman.
 However, the issue remains – ‘How many women in our society are really empowered to move to this decision?’

-Some of the recommendations put forth by the earlier said UN report include amending and reforming family laws to ensure that women can choose whether, when, and whom to marry; that provides the possibility of divorce if needed, and enable women’s access to family resources.
+Some of the recommendations put forth by the earlier UN report include amending and reforming family laws to ensure that women can choose whether, when, and whom to marry; that provides the possibility of divorce if needed, and enable women’s access to family resources.

 And one thing I have decided to do with such people is to say “Let’s divorce”!